PHILOSOPHY & PRACTICES

 On this day, the mahaguru’s devotees and disciples purchased a silver coin of Laxmi Devi and had it blessed by him.

-A saffron or vermillion tilak is applied to the coin for forty-one nights beginning on Diwali night.
+A saffron or vermillion tilak is applied to the coin for forty-one nights from Diwali onwards.
 And a specific mantra is chanted to appease the deity’s energy and awaken the power of barkat that lies latent within each of us.

 Diwali is the darkest night of the year.
 The mahaguru suggested that we light diyas or oil lamps on this night, particularly at seven specific locations: water body, Tulsi plant, Peepal tree, road crossing, temple, cemetery, and our homes.
 Diyas are typically lit to appease specific energies.